Here’s one of my favorite San Marcos caterer, The Root Cellar!

 Then again.
 Each time, it was SO GOOD.
 Now get this: they’re LGBT friendly.
 They’re all about the gay, which makes me go yayyyyy.
 So they make delicious food AND are decent people (yes, somehow being gay means you can only ever be a good person, apparently)(but they really are amazing people).
 So I decided to interview them, so you can know the joy that is Root Cellar.

 1. How did Root Cellar get started?

 The Root Cellar story started 14 years ago, with our cafe in downtown San Marcos.
 On a VERY shoestring budget we opened our doors, serving breakfast and lunch only.
 I came on when the cafe decided to open for dinner as well, about a year in.
-I would get requests from our staff and regulars to cater their private events.
-For about four years, on top of running the an increasingly busy restaurant kitchen, I catered everything as well…which is reeeeaallly hard to do in an already small kitchen!
-About 5 years ago, we opened up our catering kitchen and Coffee Bar storefront on the square in downtown San Marcos, on an equally shoestring budget!
-Now we are a completely full service, stand alone, catering company.
+I would get requests from our staff and regulars to cater to their private events.
+For about four years, on top of running the increasingly busy restaurant kitchen, I catered everything as well…which is reeeeaallly hard to do in an already small kitchen!
+About 5 years ago, we opened up our catering kitchen and Coffee Bar storefront on the square in downtown San Marcos, on an equal shoestring budget!
+Now we are a complete full service, stand-alone, catering company.
 We’re still growing, and hopefully, we’ll be celebrating a new milestone soon…stay tuned. 😉

 3. Who is Root Cellar’s ideal client?

 It seems obvious, but people that love food!
 Everyone has to eat, but our clients want more than just sustenance.
 They want an experience.
 They want togetherness, and they want to share in something that humans have done for as long as we have existed, a great meal surrounded by loved ones.